Manuel Ávila Camacho: Early career

 He joined the revolutionary army in 1914 as a second lieutenant and reached the rank of colonel by 1920.
 The same year, he served as the chief of staff of the state of Michoacán under Lázaro Cárdenas and became his close friend.
 He opposed the 1923 rebellion of former revolutionary general Adolfo de la Huerta.
 In 1929, he fought under General Cárdenas against the Escobar Rebellion, the last serious military rebellion of disgruntled revolutionary generals, and the same year, he achieved the rank of brigadier general.

 He was married to Soledad Orozco García (1904–1996), who was born in Zapopan, Jalisco, and was a member of a prominent family in Jalisco.

 After his military service, Ávila Camacho entered the public arena in 1933 as the executive officer of the Secretariat of National Defense and became Secretary of National Defense in 1937.
 In 1940, he was elected president of Mexico after he had been nominated to represent the party that later became the Institutional Revolutionary Party.

 Camacho won the controversial presidential election over right-wing candidate and revolutionary-era General Juan Andreu Almazán.

 Presidency

 End of conflict between church and state

-Camacho, a professed Catholic, said, "I am a believer."
+Ávila Camacho, a professed Catholic, said, "I am a believer."
 Since the revolution, all presidents had been anticlerical.
-During Camacho's term, the conflict between the Roman Catholic Church in Mexico and the Mexican government largely ended.
+During Ávila's term, the conflict between the Roman Catholic Church in Mexico and the Mexican government largely ended.

 Domestic policy

 He protected the working class by creating the Mexican Social Security Institute (IMSS) in 1943.
 He worked to reduce illiteracy, continued land reform, and declared a rent freeze to benefit low-income citizens.

-He promoted election reform and passed a new electoral law passed in 1946 to make it difficult for opposition parties of the far right and the far left to operate legally.
+He promoted election reform and passed a new electoral law in 1946 to make it difficult for opposition parties of the far right and the far left to operate legally.
 The law established the following criteria that had to be fulfilled by any political organization to be recognized as a political party: